bookofproofs/bookofproofs.github.io/_sources/history/17th-century/bernoulli-nicolaus-i.md

 **Nicolaus Bernoulli** was one of the famous Swiss family of mathematicians.
 He is most important for his correspondence with other mathematicians including Euler and Leibniz.

 ### Mathematical Profile (Excerpt):
-* In fact it was Jacob Bernoulli who supervised Nicolaus's Master's degree at the University of Basel which he was awarded in 1704.
+* It was Jacob Bernoulli who supervised Nicolaus's Master's degree at the University of Basel which he was awarded in 1704.
 * In 1712 Nicolaus Bernoulli toured Europe visiting Holland, England and France.
 * Nicolaus Bernoulli was appointed to Galileo's chair at Padua in 1716 which Hermann had filled immediately prior to Nicolaus's appointment.
 * From Montmort's work we can see that Nicolaus formulated certain problems in the theory of probability, in particular the problem which today is known as the St Petersburg problem.